overhangio/openedx-release-demo/README.md

 The [deployment script](https://github.com/overhangio/nutmeg-demo/blob/master/.github/workflows/deploy.yml) is included in this repository.
 If you are working on testing the Nutmeg release and you would like to modify this script, please do feel free to open a pull request.

+The demo platform includes the xqueue external grader which can be accessed with the following credentials:

+- username: `lms`
+- password: `xqueuepassword`

 ## Testing

 The deployment script can be tested with [act](https://github.com/nektos/act).
 Define your secrets::